Golden State Warriors vs Los Angeles Lakers Betting Picks, Lines and Odds for NBA Week 1

 Golden State Warriors vs Los Angeles Lakers Same Game Parlay @ +500 with BetOnline

-- Boston Celtics vs Philadelphia 76ers Live Stream: How to Watch NBA For Free
+- Boston Celtics vs Philadelphia 76ers Live Stream: How to Watch NBA Games Free

-- Golden State Warriors vs Los Angeles Lakers Betting Picks, Lines and Odds for NBA Week 1

 - How to Bet on Golden State Warriors vs Los Angeles Lakers in California | California Sports Betting For NBA